Evan Bradds

-Evan Christopher Bradds (born April 19, 1994) is an American basketball coach.
+Evan Christopher Bradds (born April 19, 1994) is an American basketball coach for the Duke Blue Devils.
 He played college basketball at Belmont University.

+Career

+Playing career

 Bradds, the grandson of former Ohio State All-American and NBA player Gary Bradds, grew up in Jamestown, Ohio and starred at Greeneview High School.
 He chose Belmont for college, and was a regular rotation player as a freshman, earning Ohio Valley Conference (OVC) Freshman of the Week honors on four occasions.
 As a sophomore, Bradds entered the starting lineup for the Bruins, averaging 14.2 points and 7.2 rebounds per game and leading the nation in field goal percentage (.688).
 As a junior, Bradds was named the OVC Player of the Year.
 Bradds was also recognized as a third-team Academic All-American in 2016.

+Coaching career

+Boston Celtics / Maine Red Claws

 On November 3, 2017, Bradds joined the coaching staff of the Maine Red Claws.

-In September 2021, he was promoted to assistant coach/player enhancement staff after spending two seasons as video assistant with the Boston Celtics.
+In September 2021, Bradds was promoted to assistant coach/player enhancement staff after spending two seasons as video assistant with the Boston Celtics.

+Utah Jazz

-In July 2022, he was hired by Utah Jazz as assistant coach under Will Hardy, new head coach of Utah Jazz.
-He will be serving as player development coach.
+On July 14, 2022, Bradds was hired by Will Hardy, the new head coach of the Utah Jazz.
+Bradds became the assistant coach for player development.

+Duke

+On May 1, 2025, Bradds was hired as an assistant coach for the Duke Blue Devils men's basketball team.